CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 Save the file and the test passes.

 Our third exception case is when the web service call fails.
-We want to display an error message.
+We want to display a validation error.

 Since this is a new situation, let's set this up as yet another new `describe` block:

 ```js
   describe('when the store action rejects', () => {